LarsHLunde/RuTorrent-Installer/README.md

 # RuTorrent-Installer
-# WARNING: This program does not work yet
+## WARNING
+This program is in early beta, and is in basic testing at the moment.
+The login form doesn't work and this is a known issue.

 ## Dependecies
 This script installer is made in Lua, and as such Lua is required.

 ## Installment
-In order to install RuTorrent on your pi copy this in to your terminal on individual lines
+In order to install RuTorrent on your pi copy and paste every individual line in to your console.
 ```
 sudo apt-get update
 sudo apt-get install -y lua5.2 git